ddevetak/animatedTorchRegressor/README.md

 # animatedTorchRegressor

-The below code perform an animated fit of a random function using a pyTorch fully connected network.
+The below code performs an animated fit of a random function using a pyTorch fully connected network.
 ```
 python animatedRegressor.py
 ```